brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Unbounded Cache Model for Online Language Modeling with Open Vocabulary"](https://arxiv.org/abs/1711.02604) (Facebook AI Research)
->	"In this paper, we propose an extension of continuous cache models, which can scale to larger contexts.
-In particular, we use a large scale non-parametric memory component that stores all the hidden activations seen in the past.
+>	"We propose an extension of continuous cache models, which can scale to larger contexts.
+We use a large scale non-parametric memory component that stores all the hidden activations seen in the past.
 We leverage recent advances in approximate nearest neighbor search and quantization algorithms to store millions of representations while searching them efficiently."

 #### ["Improving Neural Language Models with a Continuous Cache"](http://arxiv.org/abs/1612.04426) (Facebook AI Research)
   `adaptive softmax`